 Restricted to students in a business major.
 Analyze the entire flow of information, materials, and services from suppliers through factories and warehouses to the end customer.
 Examine logistics, supplier selection, and inventory management using case studies, optimization, and simulation.
 Three lecture hours a week for one semester.
 Operations Management 368 and 370 may not both be counted.
-Prerequisite: Operations Management 334M or 235 or 235H, with a grade of at least C-; and credit or registration for 338.
+Prerequisite: Operations Management 334M or 235 or 235H; and credit or registration for 338.